felixliu42/ict-nq-falsification-study/README.md

 An 11-year systematic evaluation (2015–2026, 3.79M one-minute bars) of whether "Smart Money Concepts" (ICT) — liquidity sweeps, breaks of structure, fair value gaps, order blocks, and higher-timeframe bias — can be automated into a profitable trading system on NQ/MNQ futures.

-**Headline finding:** they can't, and this repository shows exactly why the backtests that said otherwise were wrong.
-A walk-forward LightGBM strategy that appeared to earn **+17.7%/yr at a 0.96 Sharpe** was reduced, by a five-part validation battery, to a cost-adjusted, selection-bias-corrected Sharpe of **≈0.2 — statistically indistinguishable from zero** — with no edge at all in the most recent 3.5 years.
-A faithful implementation of a publicly-taught top-down ICT playbook performed indistinguishably from random entries.
+Conclusion: ICT concepts cannot be automated in a profitable way.
+This repository details how I implemented Smart Money Concepts as a trading bot, how incorrect statistical backtests of a walk-forward LightGBM strategy suggested returns of +17.7%/yr at a 0.96 Sharpe ratio, and how rigorous validation tests reduced reported returns to a more honest, cost-adjusted, selection-bias-corrected Sharpe of 0.2, with no edge at all in the most recent 3.5 years.
+An additional implementation of a publicly-taught top-down ICT playbook performed indistinguishably from random entries, serving as further evidence that ICT concepts have no statistical edge in the NQ futures market.

 📄 **Read the full study:** [`docs/ICT_Research_Report.docx`](docs/ICT_Research_Report.docx)